Nookala Chinna Satyanarayana: Teaching

-Nookala has travelled all over India performing.
-He is the favourite choice of SPICMACAY Society for Promoting Interest in Classical Music and Culture among Youth.
-He has total command over the South Indian style and also a commendable knowledge of the Hindustani style of music which enables comparative study.
+Nookala performed around India.
+He was the favourite choice of SPICMACAY Society for Promoting Interest in Classical Music and Culture among Youth.
+He was skilled in the South Indian style and was also well informed of Hindustani style of music which enables comparative study.

 Nookala has traveled to United States of America, Canada, the United Kingdom, Ireland, Malaysia, Singapore, and Mauritius.
 He has given performances and lecture demonstrations and conducted workshops in several universities including Cambridge, Oxford, Edinburgh, London and Wakefield in the U.K. and Wesleyan, Wisconsin, Colombia and Colorado in U.S.A.

 His lecture demonstrations are attended by students, teachers and academics.
 He compares the Carnatic music system with other systems, including Hindustani as well as western classical music while being an ambassador of Carnatic music.
 He has a passion for teaching and enjoys it very much.
 The title Mahamahopadhyaya is given to a musician who has trained a hundred students.
 Dr. Nookala has several hundreds of students ranging from beginners to doctorate trainees, five-year-olds to 75-year-olds, prodigies to minimum gifted students.

 Dr. Nookala founded Viswakala Parishat, a non-profit organization for the cause of music and related activities which holds chamber music concerts and conducts music festivals and launches young and talented artists.